Columbus Macro LLC Has $2.86 Million Position in iShares Core MSCI Pacific ETF (NYSEARCA:IPAC)

-Columbus Macro LLC reduced its holdings in shares of iShares Core MSCI Pacific ETF (NYSEARCA:IPAC – Free Report) by 1.1% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 49,829 shares of the company’s stock after selling 542 shares during the period. iShares Core MSCI Pacific ETF comprises about 1.1% of Columbus Macro LLC’s investment portfolio, making the stock its 24th biggest position.
-Columbus Macro LLC owned 0.17% of iShares Core MSCI Pacific ETF worth $2,862,000 at the end of the most recent quarter.
+Columbus Macro LLC lowered its position in shares of iShares Core MSCI Pacific ETF (NYSEARCA:IPAC – Free Report) by 1.1% in the second quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 49,829 shares of the company’s stock after selling 542 shares during the quarter. iShares Core MSCI Pacific ETF accounts for about 1.1% of Columbus Macro LLC’s investment portfolio, making the stock its 24th biggest holding.
+Columbus Macro LLC owned about 0.17% of iShares Core MSCI Pacific ETF worth $2,862,000 at the end of the most recent reporting period.

-Several other institutional investors have also made changes to their positions in the business.
-Ronald Blue Trust Inc. boosted its position in iShares Core MSCI Pacific ETF by 3.4% in the second quarter.
-Ronald Blue Trust Inc. now owns 4,767,116 shares of the company’s stock valued at $269,676,000 after buying an additional 154,907 shares in the last quarter.
-Charles Schwab Investment Management Inc. boosted its position in iShares Core MSCI Pacific ETF by 32,762.0% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 3,702,891 shares of the company’s stock valued at $209,473,000 after buying an additional 3,691,623 shares in the last quarter.
-Mather Group LLC. boosted its position in iShares Core MSCI Pacific ETF by 3.1% in the fourth quarter.
-Mather Group LLC. now owns 579,278 shares of the company’s stock valued at $31,090,000 after buying an additional 17,634 shares in the last quarter.
-Elm Partners Management LLC boosted its position in iShares Core MSCI Pacific ETF by 11.3% in the first quarter.
-Elm Partners Management LLC now owns 570,019 shares of the company’s stock valued at $32,246,000 after buying an additional 57,837 shares in the last quarter.
-Finally, Stifel Financial Corp boosted its position in iShares Core MSCI Pacific ETF by 1.2% in the first quarter.
-Stifel Financial Corp now owns 433,845 shares of the company’s stock valued at $24,543,000 after buying an additional 5,198 shares in the last quarter.
+A number of other institutional investors have also recently bought and sold shares of the company.
+Ronald Blue Trust Inc. grew its holdings in iShares Core MSCI Pacific ETF by 3.4% during the second quarter.
+Ronald Blue Trust Inc. now owns 4,767,116 shares of the company’s stock valued at $269,676,000 after purchasing an additional 154,907 shares during the period.
+Charles Schwab Investment Management Inc. boosted its holdings in shares of iShares Core MSCI Pacific ETF by 32,762.0% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 3,702,891 shares of the company’s stock valued at $209,473,000 after buying an additional 3,691,623 shares during the period.
+Mather Group LLC. boosted its holdings in shares of iShares Core MSCI Pacific ETF by 3.1% in the fourth quarter.
+Mather Group LLC. now owns 579,278 shares of the company’s stock valued at $31,090,000 after buying an additional 17,634 shares during the period.
+Elm Partners Management LLC boosted its holdings in shares of iShares Core MSCI Pacific ETF by 11.3% in the first quarter.
+Elm Partners Management LLC now owns 570,019 shares of the company’s stock valued at $32,246,000 after buying an additional 57,837 shares during the period.
+Finally, Stifel Financial Corp boosted its holdings in shares of iShares Core MSCI Pacific ETF by 1.2% in the first quarter.
+Stifel Financial Corp now owns 433,845 shares of the company’s stock valued at $24,543,000 after buying an additional 5,198 shares during the period.

 iShares Core MSCI Pacific ETF Stock Down 1.2 %